Oracle wins cloud computing deal with Zoom as video calls surge | Malay Mail

 “It's exciting to be able to come on to a platform and scale very rapidly,” Zoom's Chief Technology Officer Brendan Ittelson told Reuters in an interview.

-Zoom’s service ran on a mixture of its own data center gear and cloud computing services from Amazon Web Services and Microsoft’s Azure, but it began working with Oracle about six weeks ago.
+Zoom's service runs on a mixture of its own data center gear and cloud computing services from Amazon Web Services and Microsoft's Azure, but it also began working with Oracle about six weeks ago.

 Zoom and Oracle executives said their engineering teams worked together on a daily basis to get up and running systems that now handle a significant portion of Zoom's traffic.